zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 Interrupt handling takes precedence over task and fiber processing, so that an ISR preempts the currently scheduled task or fiber whenever it needs to run.
-The kernel also supports nested interrupt handling, allowing a higher priority ISR to interrupt the execution of a lower priority ISR should the need arise.
+The kernel also supports nested interrupt handling, allowing a higher priority ISR to interrupt the execution of a lower priority ISR, should the need arise.

 The nanokernel supplies ISRs for a few interrupt sources (IRQs), such as the hardware timer device and system console device.
-The ISRs for all other IRQs are supplied either by device drivers or application code.
+The ISRs for all other IRQs are supplied by either device drivers or application code.
 Each ISR can be registered with the kernel at compile time, but can also be registered dynamically once the kernel is up and running.
 Zephyr supports ISRs that are written entirely in C, but also permits the use of assembly language.

-In situations where an ISR cannot complete the processing of an interrupt in a timely manner by itself the kernel's synchronization and data passing mechanisms can be used to hand off the remaining processing to a fiber or task.
-In addition, the microkernel provides a *task IRQ* object type that streamlines the handoff to a task in a manner that does not require the device driver or application code to supply an ISR at all.
+In situations where an ISR cannot complete the processing of an interrupt in a timely manner by itself, the kernel's synchronization and data passing mechanisms can hand off the remaining processing to a fiber or task.
+The microkernel provides a *task IRQ* object type that streamlines the handoff to a task in a manner that does not require the device driver or application code to supply an ISR at all.

 Related sections: